 Howell debuted with Canada’s Orchestra London/Opera London as Tolomeo in Handel’s Giulio Cesare, for which critics called his portrayal “chilling,” “remarkable,” and “heart-rending,” and noted that he “handled the intricacies of Handel’s vocal writing with marvelous finesse.”
 Howell also debuted as a featured soloist on the Ravinia Festival’s Rising Stars Series ("Beginner’s Ear" Recital), with the St Louis Symphony (P.D.Q.
 Bach’s Iphigenia in Brooklyn), the Handel Choir of Baltimore (Messiah), the Hudson Valley Singers (Handel’s Susanna—Joachim), Chatham Baroque (Pergolesi’s Stabat Mater and J.C.
 Bach’s Lamento), Musica Angelica (Bach’s St John Passion), and in recital with the Columbus (Ohio) Guitar Society ("The New Music: 1602–Present").
 That year returned to the Bay Area to reprise Handel’s Messiah for the second year in a row with the American Bach Soloists.

-Ian Howell is currently the Vocal Pedagogy Director at New England Conservatory.
-He has taught at Yale, Swarthmore, and Rutgers Camden, and was a 2013 NATS Teaching Intern.
+Ian Howell has taught at Yale, Swarthmore, and Rutgers Camden, and was a 2013 NATS Teaching Intern.
 He was the founding editor of TheCounterTenorVoice.com, an online journal covering career and technique issues for singers, and has been published in the Journal of Voice, the Journal of Singing, Classical Singer, and VOICEPrints.
-He holds a Master of Music Degree in Voice from Yale University and is completing a Doctor of Musical Arts Degree at New England Conservatory, where his research focuses on practical applications of a timbre-based framework for hearing vocal registration events.
+He holds a Master of Music Degree in Voice from Yale University and a Doctor of Musical Arts Degree from the New England Conservatory.

 M.M., Yale University; D.M.A.
 New England Conservatory